LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 ## Overview

-These hooks belong to tables under `schema/factions` and are most often used to set up characters when they first join the faction.
+Hooks belong to tables under `schema/factions`.

+They are most often used to set up characters when they first join the faction.

-Each faction can implement these shared- and server-side hooks to control how characters are initialized, described, and handled as they move through creation, spawning, and transfers.
-All hooks are optional; if you omit a hook, default behavior applies.
+All hooks are optional — if you omit a hook, default behaviour applies.

+---

 ### NameTemplate